 There are time limits for appeals.
-An appeal against refusal of permission or the imposition of conditions must be lodged within six months of the date of the decision ie the date on the decision notice.
+An appeal against refusal of permission, or the imposition of conditions, must be lodged within six months of the date of the decision, meaning the date on the decision notice.

 Appeals against non-determination must be lodged within six months of the date that the application was declared valid.
 Normally the validation date is two days after the application was submitted here at Warwickshire.

-If third parties wish to know the outcome of an appeal they must write to the Planning Inspectorate and ask to be informed of the decision.
-Appellants and the council will automatically be informed of any decision made.
+If third parties wish to know the outcome of an appeal, they must write to the planning inspectorate and ask to be informed of the decision.
+Applicants and the council will automatically be informed of any decision made.